rkushkuley/ece4180_final_project/README.md

 | VOUT  | 15  |

 ## **Software**
+For this project, we decided to integrate parts of the Bluetooth sample and motor control code that were utilized in previous labs.
+We also implemented lines of code to allow the Bluefruit Connect app to receive live temperature readings from the bot.
+With some changes to and implementing the code, we got our finished result.

 ![Snippet](https://github.com/rkushkuley/ece4180_final_project/blob/master/images/snip.png)

 * This is a snippet of our code that was used during this projec that can be found in this GitHub.